mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 PERMUTOOLS is a statistical software package for multivariate permutation testing in MATLAB.
-Permutation tests based on the t-statistic can be performed on one-sample, paired-sample and independent two-sample datasets.
-For two-sample situations, a permutation test based on the F-statistic can be performed to determine variance equivalence.
+Permutation tests based on the *t*-statistic can be performed on one-sample, paired-sample and independent two-sample datasets.
+For two-sample situations, a permutation test based on the *F*-statistic can be performed to determine variance equivalence.
 By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
-Family-wise error rate (FWER) is controlled using the maximum statistic method (Blair et al., 1994), making it suitable for multivariate or multiple permutation tests.
-PERMUTOOLS offers a range of test statistics including the t-statistic (paired, unpaired), the F-statistic (unpaired), the correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's d, Hedges' g, Glass' delta).
+Family-wise error rate (FWER) is controlled using the maximum statistic method (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.
+PERMUTOOLS offers a range of test statistics including the *t*-statistic (paired, unpaired), the *F*-statistic (unpaired), the correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*).

 - [Installation](#installation)
 - [Documentation](#documentation)